Frequently Asked Questions

 The inverter converts the direct current (DC) output of solar panels into alternating current (AC) in order to power your home.
 The inverter is generally located in your garage or near your main electrical panel.

-Solar panels, the solar inverter and battery if you decide you want storage will all connect to your home’s electrical panel and utility meter.
+Solar panels, the inverter and battery if you decide you want storage will all connect to your home’s electrical panel and utility meter.
 The system will monitor your energy production and usage and collect real-time information you can view on your phone in an app or on the computer.

-Is my home a good candidate for solar panels?
+Is my home or business a good candidate for solar panels?

 If you own a single-family home or business with a roof that is in good condition and has access to sunlight, then you will benifit from owning solar panels.
 While a fully exposed roof is ideal, many homes in cloudy or partially shaded areas can benefit from solar as well.